Conrail 2 - Conrail 19 Test Car

 As Conrail 2 was part of the initial business car fleet, it was painted Conrail blue and black by mid- 1976.
 Besides being painted in Conrail green in 1983, the car also received some updates.
 The car was upgraded from steam heat to 480-volt power to make it compatible with Amtrak.
 In addition, the original antenna on the roof car was removed and replaced with two GPS domes in 1986.

-After the takeover of Conrail by CSX and Norfolk Southern in June 1999, it wasn’t used and in fact was auctioned off by Norfolk Southern at the Juniata Locomotive Shops on June 19, 2000.
-The car was sent to Mid-America Car and was refurbished for at least 18-24 months.
+The Conrail 19 saw little use after 1998, as preparations were being made for the upcoming takeover.
+After the takeover of Conrail by CSX and Norfolk Southern on June 1, 1999, the car was auctioned off by Norfolk Southern at the Juniata Locomotive Shops on June 20, 2000.
+The car was purchased by Century Rail Enterprises and was sent to Mid-America Car to be refurbished over the next 18-24 months.

-In 2007, negotiations to purchase the car by two Kansas City Terminal executives were starting with the selling price set at $185,000.
+In 2007, Century Rail entered negotiations with two Kansas City Terminal executives that wished to purchase the former Conrail 19 for $185,000.
 The closing date on the purchase was December 21, 2007.
-Some drama unfolded around its purchase and where the renovation funds came from, ending with the termination of the KCT president.
+Some drama unfolded around its purchase and from where the renovation funds came, ending with the termination of the KCT president.
 Needless to say, things got a bit messy with the new owners of the car.
+It was eventually purchased on December 19, 2007 by WATCO Industries and named Tallgrass.
+The interior was updated in Kansas City, Kansas.
+The car had been moved to WATCO lines in Oklahoma, but now resides in Carona, Kansas at the Heart of the Heartlands Museum.

 For those interested in the heavyweight trucks found on Conrail 2 and many private cars today, here is some technical information found in my copies of the original office car data books.